zain1133604/AI_Startup_Scout/README.md

 ## How It Was Built

-This project was built iteratively over a single session — starting from a basic PDF summarizer and evolving into a full multi-agent pipeline.
+Built iteratively with a focus on modular multi-agent design and reliability. — starting from a basic PDF summarizer and evolving into a full multi-agent pipeline.
 Key architectural decisions:

 - **LangGraph** was chosen over a simple sequential chain to enable conditional retry logic (the researcher retries up to 2× if the company name can't be confirmed)
 - **Pydantic v2** as the state layer means every agent reads from and writes to the same validated schema — no data loss between hops